hastudillo/nestjs-rate-limiter/README.md

 $ ab -n 4000 -c 100 -l -v 2 "http://localhost:3000/public/book/000000000000000000000000" > log.txt
 ```

-This command will perform 4000 HTTP requests (in ~7s with a rate of >500 RPS, old Windows 10 computer).
+This command will perform 4000 HTTP requests (in ~7s with a rate of >500 RPS, old Windows 10 computer) on GET endpoints where the request weight is 1.
 Here we can see the responses to the first requests have status code OK, and non-2xx responses when the rate limit is reached and from then on.

 NB: Follow [this](https://www.cedric-dumont.com/2017/02/01/install-apache-benchmarking-tool-ab-on-windows/) for Windows installation.